-As some of you are aware, I took a trip to Tanzania, in East Africa, during the summer of 2014.
+Those of you who have known me for a while may recall that I took a trip to Tanzania, in East Africa, during the summer of 2014.
 Most of my time there was spent in the little village of Mtumba, in the central plains outside of Dodoma, as the guest of the local Anglican priest, the Rev. Daudi Chilemu.
 Incidentally, Daudi is Swahili for David.
 It was a good trip—life-changing, really—and I learned a lot about people and priorities in what some refer to not as the third world, but as the “two-thirds world,” because two-thirds of all the people on the planet live in countries like Tanzania.
-The average family income is around a dollar a day, and the normal life expectancy is 61 years, which is a pretty big improvement from 1996, when it was only 49.
+The average family income is around a dollar a day, and the normal life expectancy is 65 years, which is a pretty big improvement from 1996, when it was only 49.
 Life in East Africa is hard.
 There’s no Social Security or Medicare, and the only people with a regular retirement income are folks who worked in government service: teachers, bureaucrats and the like, and those pensions are not large.
 Most families eke out a paltry living making things… or selling things… or performing manual labor.
 There are hospitals and clinics in town that people can go to if they get sick, but that means missing a day of work, and taking a crowded bus over thirty kilometers of bad road to get there.
 So, folks mostly just tough it out when they get sick, which means sometimes they don’t get better.
 Like I said, life is hard in East Africa.

 And that’s likely how Joseph and Mary lived in first-century Jewish Palestine.
 Oh, there were some: kings, religious elites, government officials and probably a few wealthy merchants who lived pretty well in the big cities: Jerusalem, Caesarea, Joppa, and the like.
 But in places like Nazareth and Bethlehem… well, things were pretty tough.
 You lived by the sweat of your brow, and there were times when you didn’t have enough to eat.
 Money was scarce, and the Roman taxman was apt to take more than his fair share of what little you had.
 We don’t really know all that much about Joseph.
 We know he was a carpenter (cf. Matt 13:55).
 We know he was engaged to Mary who was young, and a virgin.
 And Matthew tells us that Joseph was a righteous man, meaning that he was faithful to God.
 But we don’t know what he looked like, how old he was, or even if he had been previously married.
 It was not uncommon for older men who were widowers to remarry younger wives in hope of siring additional children to help ensure the continuity of their family line.
 And we can be pretty sure that Joseph was proud of his family line.
 He was, after all, a direct descendant of the great King David (Matt 1:1-16).
 Imagine his shame and anger when it appeared that his betrothed had been unfaithful to her vow.
 And yet, even before the angel came to tell him in a dream that the child in Mary’s womb had been conceived by the Holy Spirit, Joseph had decided that she should not be stoned or otherwise humiliated… but that he would “dismiss her quietly.”
 He didn’t have to do this.
 He would have been within his legal rights to demand public and costly satisfaction from Mary’s family.
 But he didn’t.